 Alternatively, you might like to arrange out of office opportunities to grow the mind, such as museum or theatre trips or even to learn something fun like a new language.

 Body: Do you have control over the food offered in the workplace, be this a vending machine or canteen, how nutritious is the food offered to employees?
 If your staff bring their own food, can the facilities be improved at all?
 Or could you strike up a deal with a local health food place, a discount or loyalty scheme for your staff members?

 Activity is vital for a healthy body and an active productive workforce, so if you’re lucky enough to have an onsite gym, are your staff using it?
 If not, then similarly to the healthy food store, could you strike up a relationship with a local gym to help your staff access the facilities if they wish?
 You could always just start by being openly accommodating for exercise on breaks or start up a running club in your team.

 Spirit: Allowing the workforce access to holistic wellbeing options, you could introduce mindfulness reminders around the office, quiet areas for mindful working or invest in weekly or monthly Friday afternoon meditations sessions.

-It’s a booming industry and the opportunity is there for employers to utilise this trend to improve their employer branding, their workforce moral and relationship with the brand, so get brain storming and introduce a few changes in the New Year!
+It’s a booming industry and the opportunity is there for employers to utilise this trend to improve their employer branding, their workforce morale and relationship with the brand, so get brainstorming and introduce a few changes in the New Year!